 There are two types of establishments where you can legally play poker and participate in tournaments throughout the year: card rooms and Indian casinos.

 The best Indian casinos in California are more likely to host tournaments over the weekend more than during the week.
 Tournament pools tend to have lower maximum limits in comparison to card rooms, although no-limit tournaments sometimes pop up.

-California card rooms provide tournaments all the time, attracting expert and novice poker players.
+California card rooms provide cash games and tournaments all the time, attracting expert and novice poker players.
 At these locations, you can find high-stakes and beginner-friendly tournaments daily.
 Generally, card rooms host their tournaments in the evenings and offer affordable buy-ins.

-Overall, there are tons of excellent California poker tournaments to enjoy as you tour the state’s different poker locations.
+Overall, there are tons of excellent California poker tournaments to enjoy betting as you tour the state’s best poker locations.
 Below we break it all down for you in more detail, as well as the best legal online poker option in California.